CPK Insurance

 Driving School Insurance in Oregon

-A driving school insurance quote in Oregon needs to reflect more than a standard auto policy.
+A driving school insurance quote in Oregon should reflect more than a standard auto policy.
 Training vehicles, student drivers, instructors, and multiple practice routes can create a mix of vehicle accident, liability, and professional error exposure that changes from one city to the next.
 In Salem and across the state, commercial auto requirements by location vary, and local road test area operations vary, so the right policy has to fit how lessons are actually run.
 Oregon also brings practical buying issues: commercial auto minimums are set at $25,000/$50,000/$20,000, workers' compensation is required for businesses with 1+ employees, and many commercial leases ask for proof of general liability coverage.
 Add in regional driving school fleet needs vary, and a policy should be built to handle student-caused collisions, vehicle damage, instructor supervision concerns, and third-party claims without forcing you to piece together coverage later.
 The goal is to request a quote that matches your cars, your instructors, and your route-based business model in Oregon.

 Risk Factors for Driving School Businesses in Oregon